samvera/hyrax/README.md

 1. Go to http://projects.iq.harvard.edu/fits/downloads and download a copy of FITS (see above to pick a known working version) & unpack it somewhere on your machine.
 1. Mark fits.sh as executable: `chmod a+x fits.sh`
 1. Run `fits.sh -h` from the command line and see a help message to ensure FITS is properly installed
-1. Give your Sufia app access to FITS by:
+1. Give your Hyrax app access to FITS by:
     1. Adding the full fits.sh path to your PATH (e.g., in your .bash_profile), **OR**
-    1. Changing `config/initializers/sufia.rb` to point to your FITS location:  `config.fits_path = "/<your full path>/fits.sh"`
+    1. Changing `config/initializers/hyrax.rb` to point to your FITS location:  `config.fits_path = "/<your full path>/fits.sh"`

 ### Derivatives